-This spring, I was a featured speaker at BrandSmart: the longest brand marketing conference in the U.S., hosted by the American Marketing Association.
+This spring, I was a featured speaker at BrandSmart: the longest running brand marketing conference in the U.S., hosted by the American Marketing Association.
 Together with longtime collaborator Rachel Klein (VP Global Brand at TransUnion), our presentation covered strategies, stories and tips on the topic of brand transformation and rebranding.

 Here's the video if you missed it (clocks in just under 30 minutes):